tacowordpress/taco-installer/README.md

 @Jasand TBD...

+There are a few custom configuration options in taco-installer, mostly involving the .env file, the .htaccess, as well as x, y, z.

 ### HTTP Password Config Options
 /* start config options instructions */

 /* end config options instructions */

-### Deploying / Publishing
+### Deploying

 @Jasand TBD...

 /* start deploy instructions */

-WordPress core files are left out of version control to allow for WP to auto-update on production servers, as specified in the .gitignore of this project.
+WordPress core files are left out of version control to allow for WP to auto-update on production servers by default, as specified in the .gitignore of this project.
+Auto-updating DB option is specified on the .env file.
 Setup your version control to deploy the taco-installer files to a new server.

 1. deploy taco-installer to a new server
 2. ssh onto new server and run, just once, `composer install` in the root of the taco-installer